ytrbi/SmoothScrolling-Revolution/README.md

 To run the project locally, open the `index.html` file in your web browser.

-## Deployment

-To deploy this project on a live system, ensure the following branches are managed accordingly:

-### Server

-- Live: [link to live server]
-- Release: [link to release notes]
-- Development: [link to development branch]

 ### Branches

 - Master: Stable production code.
 - Feature: Feature development branches.
 - Bugfix: Bug fixes and patches.

-## Additional Documentation and Acknowledgments

-- Project folder on server: [link]
-- Confluence link: [link]
-- Asana board: [link]

 ---